svitlanamidianko/software-engineering-learning/session7_1/README.md

 ## Preclass

 Work through either 1, 2 or 3.
-After that, if you wish to, you can work on 4.
+Question 4 is optional.
+Finally, question 5 applies what you've learned to your assignment for this module and must be answered.
+You will be asked to paste in a portion of your Kanban server code in as a poll response, so please have this handy when you come to class.

 ### 1. Flaskr Microblogging Tutorial: